ArsalanMaqsood/klyng/README.md

 # System Requirements

 You can use klyng anywhere; provided that you have node.js **v4.2.3 or later** installed.
-And because klyng is built on [node-fibers](https://github.com/laverdet/node-fibers), your also need to be able to run or build it.
-Fibers is naturally available via npm for Linux, OS X and Windows 7 (or later), for other operating systems compiling fibers from its C/C++ source would be required.
+Also, because klyng is built on [node-fibers](https://github.com/laverdet/node-fibers), your need to be able to run or build fibers on your system.
+Fibers is naturally available via npm for Linux, OS X and Windows 7 (or later), for other operating systems you will probably need to compile fibers form its C/C++ source.

 # Security
 When it comes to running jobs on remote devices, klyng implements several measures to ensure a secure communication channel.